-In this simple Explore recipe, you'll learn how to create an Explore query that displays your top ten Talk numbers in order of how often they have been used this week.
+In this Explore recipe, you'll learn how to create a query that displays your top ten Talk numbers in order of how often they have been used this week.

 For more information about adding Talk numbers, see Adding Zendesk Talk numbers.

 - Zendesk Explore Professional

 - Editor or Admin permissions (see Giving agents access to Explore)

 Creating the query

 - In Zendesk Explore, click the query ( ) icon.

 - In the Queries library, click New query.